Headout is an authorized and trusted partner of the venue, offering curated experiences to enjoy this attraction. This is not the venue's website.

 The Berlin TV Tower is one of the city’s most iconic landmarks, full of rich history and yes, it still functions as a smooth broadcast facility.
 Today, it stands as a symbol of a unified East and West Germany as one democratic country.
 Here’s what to know about the TV Tower before a visit.

 Back in the 50s, the GDR intended to construct a tower to facilitate broadcast television and radio.
 Under architect Hermann Henselmann, the Berlin TV Tower came into existence.
-While construction of the tower went relatively smoothly, it was the massive sphere -- weighing about 4,800 tons -- that posed a challenge to hoist right on top.
-Approximately 8,000 cubic meters of concrete was used to construct the shaft which towers at a height of 248.78 m; in totality, the tower measures about 368 m in height.
+The tower measures about 368 m in height.
 It was finally completed in 1969.
 The Berlin TV Tower is the tallest building in Germany and one of the tallest in the EU!

 Closed on: 6th November 2023, 11th March 2024 and 4th November 2024